AliRiaz34/GuitarDex/README.md

 A guitar practice tracking app that gamifies learning through a Pokemon-inspired leveling system.
 Track your progress on songs, earn XP through practice sessions, and practice songs from "learning" to "mastered."

+## How to install on your phone

+1. Open guitar-dex.vercel.app on your phone
+2. Open share button
+3. Click add to your home screen
+4. Done!
+Enjoy the app :)

 ## Features

 **Leveling System**